greenm01/vb4x/docs/vb4x_specs.md

 **Note**: Starbases do not join or fight alongside a Task Force.
 If an enemy fleet has orders to bombard, invade, or blitz a colony, and there are no defensive space assets present, the Starbase will battle the enemy solo.
 Starbases do not retreat.

-After the last round of combat the Task Forces are disbanded and squadrons rejoin their original fleets.
+After the last round of combat the Task Forces are disbanded and squadrons rejoin their assigned fleets.

 Merchant Marine ships are screened behind the Task Force during combat operations, and rejoin their surviving fleets during a retreat.
 If the fleet is destroyed they are captured as spoils of war.